-Read more about LBQ and GNC activists’ radically inclusive visions and key priorities for their movements.
+Read more about LBQ activists’ radically inclusive visions and key priorities for their movements.

 “There are so many possibilities if you have LGBT projects, if you have women’s rights projects that have a wider scope,” said Maya Tabidze, a Georgian activist with Astraea grantee partner Women’s Initiatives Supporting Group (WISG).
 “But when it comes to LBQ women, it’s always limited.”

-Over the next year, Astraea and Mama Cash will be producing critical research on the state of philanthropic support for LBQ women and GNC people’s organizing, so we can advocate for more and better resources for their liberatory work.
+Over the next year, Astraea and Mama Cash will be producing critical research on the state of philanthropic support for LBQ-identified women and non-binary people’s organizing, so we can advocate for more and better resources for their liberatory work.
 Stay tuned and join us!